angelamchoi/react-trivia-game/README.md

 📚Lessons Learned:

-- Utilizing tools
+- Utilizing Developer tools
-    - Inspect, console.log, postman
+    - React Inspector, `console.log`, Postman
 - Deploy frequently
-    - Everytime I added a new feature I deployed and this helped me identify and fix issues
+    - Every time I added a new feature I deployed and this helped me identify and fix issues

 ## Next Steps
 The following are the next step in improving the application: